resources

 Preview - This content has been restricted to logged in users only.

 In PAMPA, the Gut-Box provides stirring that matches the hydrodynamics in the gastrointestinal tract (GIT).
-It also provides an additional order of permeability response for more accurate overall results for the GIT and the blood brain barrier
+Learn more about it here!

 Gut Box for PAMPA